Local Information for Global Network Estimation in Latent Space Models: Discussion

-The current work focuses on global estimation in a partial information network with knowledge depth $L = 2$, which could form the basis for cases with $L \geq 2$ in future work.
-Another possible future direction is extending the partial information framework to account for randomly missing edges, as in \citep{candes2010matrix, abbe2020entrywise}.
-This adaptation would better capture individuals' perceptions in large-scale social networks, particularly on social media platforms, and enhance the framework’s ability to model real-world local views.
+Another natural extension is to incorporate randomly missing edges, as in \citep{candes2010matrix, abbe2020entrywise}. which may better reflect individuals' perceptions in large-scale social networks, particularly on social media platforms.
 Finally, the partial information framework itself can be extended to other latent space models, including signed networks \citep{tang2024population} and longitudinal latent space models \citep{he2024semiparametricmodelinganalysislongitudinal}.